stfc/PSyclone/doc/profiling.rst

 Interface to Third Party Profiling Tools
 ----------------------------------------
-PSyclone comes with wrapper libraries to support usage of TAU, DrHook, dl_timer and a simple non-thread-safe timing library.
+PSyclone comes with wrapper libraries to support usage of dl_timer and a simple non-thread-safe timing library.
+Support for DrHook and TAU will be added in the future.

 Any user can create similar wrapper libraries for other profiling tools by providing a corresponding Fortran module.
-The four profiling calls described in the section about the ProfilingAPI_ needs to be implemented, and an opaque, user-defined type ``ProfileData`` needs to be provided in the module.
+The four profiling calls described in the section about the ProfilingAPI_ must be implemented, and an opaque, user-defined type ``ProfileData`` needs to be provided in the module.

-Note that the ``ProfileEnd`` call does not provide the module or region name as parameter.
+Note that the ``ProfileEnd`` call does not have the module or region name as an argument.
 If this should be required by the profiling library, this data must be stored in the ``ProfileData`` object so that it is available in the ``ProfileEnd`` call.

-The examples in the contrib directory show various ways of how the opaque data type can be used to interface with existing profiling tools - for example by storing an index used by the profiling tool in ``ProfileData``, or
+The examples in the lib/profiling directory show various ways of how the opaque data type can be used to interface with existing profiling tools - for example by storing an index used by the profiling tool in ``ProfileData``, or